m4ttsch/omscs-notes-notes/secure-computer-systems/03-protecting-tcb.md

 What exactly are we isolating?
 We are isolating **processes**.
 Processes are executed by a processor which executes instructions.
 A processor does the following

-* EIP holds a pointer to the next instruction
+* Extended Instruction Pointer (EIP) holds a pointer to the next instruction
 * Operands point to data which is operated on by an instruction
 * Executes next instruction

 Addresses are logical, meaning the process uses an address that is not the actual physical address.
 This logical address is mapped to a physical address to access data.
-Two processes may reference the same logical address, but each processes logical address maps to a different physical address.
+Two processes may reference the same logical address, but each process's logical address maps to a different physical address.
 Isolation is achieved by ensuring that each process can only access memory that is made available to it.

-You could imagine a simple implementation where the bounds of each process' allocated physical memory is tracked by a bounds register.
+You could imagine a simple implementation where the bounds of each process's allocated physical memory is tracked by a bounds register.
 This bounds register can only be modified by the TCB so that untrusted code cannot give itself access to memory it shouldn't have access to.

 ## Address Spaces on Modern Processor Architectures (Intel x86)

 This is not in-depth, we focus on concepts and we focus on the Intel x86 architecture.
-This architecture had modes real vs. protected on 32 bit and long vs flat modes on 64 bit.
+This architecture has modes

+* real vs. protected modes on for 32 bit
+* long vs. flat modes on 64 bit.
-Logical address space can be split into variable size logical units called **segments**.
-There can be different segments for the code, data, stack, etc...
-Segments can further be divided into pages, which are a fixed size.

-The logical address can be given by (segment number, page number, page offset).

-This mapping is stored in global and local descriptor tables (GDT and LDT).
-The LDT is for the process and the GDT is for the TCB.

-See that there are different segments of memory (stack, heap, code) for the process.
+In the diagram below there are different **segments** of memory (stack, heap, code) for the process.
+These segments are further divided into pages of fixed size, not shown in the diagram.
+A logical address can be given by the ordered triplet (segment number, page number, page offset), where the page offset if the position within a page.

 ![](https://assets.omscs.io/secure-computer-systems/images/module3/address-space.png)

 ## Logical/Virtual Addresses & Translation

 We have a segment table that translates between logical addresses and physical addresses.
-How do we compute the physical address?
+Here is the formula:

 SGTBR = Segment Table Base Register, this is where the segment table starts.

 STE = Segment Table Entry Number

-Physical address = *(SGTBR+STE\*STE Size) + displacement
+Physical address = \*(SGTBR+STE\*STE Size) + displacement

-Intuition: We start at the segment table base register, which is just the starting location of the register.
-We add STE*STE size to calculate the location of the segment within the register. *(SGTBR+STE\*STE Size) is C notation for finding the value at the address, which is a location in physical memory, and we add the displacement to get the exact location in physical memory.
+Intuition: We start at the segment table base register (SGTBR), the starting location of the register.
+STE\*STE size calculates the location of the segment relative to the register. \*(SGTBR+STE\*STE Size) is C pointer notation for finding the location in physical memory.
+We add the displacement to find the physical address.

 Some checks are performed to ensure we access physical memory belonging to the process, displacement <= segment size.